 The University of Utah is actively monitoring the worldwide spread of the respiratory illness COVID-19.
 The University’s COVID-19 webpage is being updated regularly, and we encourage you to check it frequently for important updates.
 University of Utah Health also has a helpful webpage with FAQs, practical tips about how to protect yourself from COVID-19, and more.

 COVID-19 & Community Responsibility

 It will take everyone, working together, to support a safer on-campus community.
-Adhering to updated policies and guidelines is a responsibility of all residents to ensure the health and well-being of our overall community.
-Please review the following updates and information regarding living on campus in the era of COVID-19.
+Adhering to updated policies and guidelines is the responsibility of all residents to ensure the health and well-being of our overall community.
+Please review the following updates and information regarding living on campus in the era of COVID-19

 - Testing helps us to understand the level of infection on campus and the speed of infection within the community.
 This informs strategies for communities where the infection rate may be higher or spreading more rapidly.
 By identifying individuals that are infected, we can limit the impact on the rest of the neighborhood.

 - The University of Utah offers free, weekly COVID-19 testing on campus.
 HRE encourages our campus community to use this free service.

 |Monday||8-11:30 a.m., 12-5 p.m.||-|

 |Tuesday||8-11 a.m.||12-5:30 p.m.|

 |Wednesday||8-11:30 a.m., 12-5 p.m.||-|

 |Friday||8-11:30 a.m.||9-11:30 a.m.|